 I give thanks for the financial struggles I have endured as an emerging artist founding a new art theory, which were exacerbated greatly due to how the recession has impacted emerging artists and most living artists, too.
 I have learned to find abundance always, in any situation as long as I remain open to the moment.

 Where I would have charged forth into the art world two years ago, I withdrew, recognizing that a new theory needs to be successful when it is shown.
 During this time in self imposed “exile” I have created new series, especially involving portraits and discovered how to use digital media in new ways.
 Social Media has allowed me to meet and become friends with other artists and people involved with art, which has been fun, informational and helped me to learn about the business side of art.
 I am again strengthened and much more prepared to found a new art theory and movement.
-[Note: watch for an exciting announcement in early 2011].

 When I have problems, or stumbling blocks that are not brought on by my own actions, but are a kind of unwanted present in life, I have discovered that the true gift is unwrapped by successfully using the problem to learn and grow—and that reward becomes priceless.